Norway: Viking Age

+By the time of the first historical records of Scandinavia, about the 8th century, several small political entities existed in Norway.
+It has been estimated that there were nine petty realms in Western Norway during the early Viking Age.
+Archaeologist Bergljot Solberg on this basis estimates that there would have been at least 20 in the whole country.

-From the eighth to the tenth century, the wider Scandinavian region was the source of Vikings.
-The looting of the monastery at Lindisfarne in Northeast England in 793 by Norse people has long been regarded as the event which marked the beginning of the Viking Age.
-This age was characterised by expansion and emigration by Viking seafarers.
-They colonised, raided, and traded in all parts of Europe.
-Norwegian Viking explorers discovered Iceland by accident in the ninth century when heading for the Faroe Islands, and eventually came across Vinland, known today as Newfoundland, in Canada.
+In the Viking period, Norwegian Viking explorers discovered Iceland by accident in the ninth century when heading for the Faroe Islands, and eventually came across Vinland, known today as Newfoundland, in Canada.
 The Vikings from Norway were most active in the northern and western British Isles and eastern North America isles.

 According to tradition, Harald Fairhair unified them into one in 872 after the Battle of Hafrsfjord in Stavanger, thus becoming the first king of a united Norway.
 Harald's realm was mainly a South Norwegian coastal state.
 Fairhair ruled with a strong hand and according to the sagas, many Norwegians left the country to live in Iceland, the Faroe Islands, Greenland, and parts of Britain and Ireland.

-The modern-day Irish cities of Dublin, Limerick and Waterford were founded by Norwegian settlers.
+Haakon I the Good was Norway's first Christian king, in the mid-10th century, though his attempt to introduce the religion was rejected.
 Norse traditions were replaced slowly by Christian ones in the late 10th and early 11th centuries.
-One of the most important sources for the history of the 11th century Vikings is the treaty between the Icelanders and Olaf Haraldsson, king of Norway circa 1015 to 1028.
-This is largely attributed to the missionary kings Olav Tryggvasson and St. Olav.
-Haakon the Good was Norway's first Christian king, in the mid-10th century, though his attempt to introduce the religion was rejected.
-Born sometime in between 963 and 969, Olav Tryggvasson set off raiding in England with 390 ships.
-He attacked London during this raiding.
-Arriving back in Norway in 995, Olav landed in Moster.
-There he built a church which became the first Christian church ever built in Norway.
-From Moster, Olav sailed north to Trondheim where he was proclaimed King of Norway by the Eyrathing in 995.
+This is largely attributed to the missionary kings Olaf I Tryggvasson and Olaf II Haraldsson (St. Olaf).
+Olaf Tryggvasson conducted raids in England, including attacking London.
+Arriving back in Norway in 995, Olaf landed in Moster where he built a church which became the first Christian church in Norway.
+From Moster, Olaf sailed north to Trondheim where he was proclaimed King of Norway by the Eyrathing in 995.
+One of the most important sources for the history of the 11th century Vikings is the treaty between the Icelanders and Olaf II Haraldsson, king of Norway circa 1015 to 1028.

 Feudalism never really developed in Norway or Sweden, as it did in the rest of Europe.
 However, the administration of government took on a very conservative feudal character.
-The Hanseatic League forced the royalty to cede to them greater and greater concessions over foreign trade and the economy.
-The League had this hold over the royalty because of the loans the Hansa had made to the royalty and the large debt the kings were carrying.
+The Hanseatic League forced royalty to cede to them greater and greater concessions over foreign trade and the economy, because of the loans the Hansa had made to the royals and the large debt the kings were carrying.
 The League's monopolistic control over the economy of Norway put pressure on all classes, especially the peasantry, to the degree that no real burgher class existed in Norway.